freepn/fpnd/README.rst

 Not much to see here yet except test output; at this point we only target Linux with at least Python 3.5.
-Slightly older packages are available for `Debian and Ubuntu,`_ and the latest can be installed on Gentoo using the live ebuild in `this portage overlay`_.
+Slightly older packages are available for `Debian and Ubuntu`_, and the latest can be installed on Gentoo using the live ebuild in `this portage overlay`_.